kronoxhellstorm/tds-macro-kronox/README.md

 * **Strategy Version Identity** - Each run records a fingerprint of the exact `.strat` contents used.
 * **Strategy Reliability Rules** - Strategy-specific clone retry/defer policies and late-wave skip controls.
 * **Abstract XP Tower Slots** - Record one hotbar slot as `Abstract` so the same farm strategy can place and operate any tower equipped there, with protected loadouts and extended placement retries for expensive towers.
-* **Warm Black-Red + Crimson Interface** - Kronox branding, a dedicated Analytics view, restored Credits, and the K icon.
 * **Fork-Safe Updates** - Executable self-updates check only the Kronox edition repository, preventing upstream builds from overwriting fork features.
 Until a release is published there, the check quietly does nothing.
+I will also update the lastest feature from original one.

 ## Original project

-Started on March 30, 2026.
-My friend bet me that I wouldn't make a macro for TDS, but I did, lol.

 Ultimate Macro is an advanced, fully-featured automation tool for Roblox Tower Defense Simulator.